Join

 Postdoctoral research positions in the NYU Experimental Particle Physics group are periodically advertised on the department Job Announcements webpage based on availability of funding.

-January 2025: Postdoctoral Associate position open.
+January 2025 (Applications closed): Postdoctoral Associate position open.
 Interests in ATLAS tau-lepton electromagnetic dipoles and/or Inner Tracker are especially encouraged.
-Apply on Interfolio preferably by Feb 10th, 2025.

 Graduate